jamiehepburn/Honours-Project/README.md

 # Honours-Project
-Repository for all code for 2021 Honours Project: Machine and Deep Learning applied to Galaxy Kinematics and Morphology
+Repository for all code for 2021 Honours Project: Visual Classification of Galaxy Kinematics using Bayesian Neural Networks

 Jamie Hepburn
+SID:480273835